Burrito Deluxe: Reception

 Burrito Deluxe was a commercial disappointment, failing to crack the Billboard 200.
 It was also a critical disappointment at the time, unlike the band's lauded debut LP, with Mark Deming of AllMusic opining, "... while it is hardly a bad album, it's not nearly as striking as The Gilded Palace of Sin.
 Parsons didn't deliver many noteworthy originals for this set, with 'Cody, Cody' and 'Older Guys' faring best but paling next to the highlights from the previous album."
 In the Parsons article, "The Lost Boy," Mojo writer John Harris observes that the album "mislaid just about all of the charm that had accompanied their debut, though it contained a handful of decent songs: 'Older Guys,' 'Cody Cody,' and 'High Fashion Queen.'"
 It has since been reappraised positively in retrospect by critics; In the liner notes to the 1997 reissue that paired it with the Burritos's debut, Sid Griffin writes of Burrito Deluxe, "Out went the R&B torch ballads, in came rock and roll...Burrito Deluxe is nonetheless required listening in Introducing To Country-Rock 101 at university."

+In his 2020 memoir, Time Between: My Life as a Byrd, Burrito, and Beyond, Chris Hillman wrote: "There's really not much I can say about that record except that it was flat-out bad.
+They say you can't judge a book by its cover, but that might not be true of albums.
+At least it isn't true for that album.
+In addition to a lackluster set of songs, it featured really terrible artwork...
+The cover alone would have hampered out attempts at getting on any radio playlist, not to mention the music inside.
+And that's exactly what happened−no airplay and no sales."